jsuarezruiz/awesome-monodevelop/README.md

 - [monodevelop-addin-mpack-extractor](https://github.com/mrward/monodevelop-addin-mpack-extractor): Simple console app that downloads an .mpack file (zip file) and extracts it to a directory.
 - [monodevelop-cake-task-runner](https://github.com/mrward/monodevelop-cake-task-runner): Provides a Cake Task Runner for MonoDevelop and Visual Studio for Mac.
 - [monodevelop-file-service-events-addin](https://github.com/mrward/monodevelop-file-service-events-addin-): FileService events monitor for MonoDevelop and Visual Studio for Mac.
+- [MonoDevelop.Gendarme](https://github.com/anaselhajjaji/MonoDevelop.Gendarme): It integrates the static analyzer Gendarme into MonoDevelop and Visual Studio for macOS.
 - [monodevelop-grunt-task-runner](https://github.com/mrward/monodevelop-grunt-task-runner): Provides a Grunt Task Runner for MonoDevelop and Visual Studio for Mac.
 - [monodevelop-gulp-task-runner](https://github.com/mrward/monodevelop-gulp-task-runner): Provides a Gulp Task Runner for MonoDevelop and Visual Studio for Mac.
 - [monodevelop-json-addin](https://github.com/mrward/monodevelop-json-addin): JSON editor addin for MonoDevelop.